joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6769535/2025/11/01/breeders-cup-classic-forever-young-win-yoshito-yahagi/

 **Dodgers' Tyler Glasnow may be limited in Game 7 due to 'side discomfort': Report**\
-`Fox's Tom Verducci noted that Glasnow, who threw three pitches at the end of Game 6, is dealing with 'a little bit of side discomfort.'`\
+`Fox's Tom Verducci noted that Glasnow, who threw three pitches at the end of Game 6, is dealing with "a little bit of side discomfort."`\
 https://nytimes.com/athletic/6769541/2025/11/01/tyler-glasnow-los-angeles-dodgers-update/

 **Marcyliena Morgan, Founder of Harvard’s Hip-Hop Archive, Dies at 75**\